-NOTE R - SINGLE AUDIT:
+NOTE U - SINGLE AUDIT:

-The School District's audited financial statements report a total of \$82,054 in federal expenditures.
-As this amount is less than the single audit threshold of \$750,000, the School District is therefore not required to have an audit in accordance with the Uniform Guidance for the fiscal year ended June 30, 2022.
+The School District's schedule of expenditures of federal awards reports a total of \$2,150,598 in federal expenditures.
+As the amount is greater than the single audit threshold of \$750,000, the School District is required to have an audit in accordance with the Uniform Guidance.
+A reconciliation to the amount of federal revenue reported in the audited financial statements is presented in the notes to the schedule of expenditures of federal awards.

-NOTE S - TAX ABATEMENTS:
+NOTE V - TAX ABATEMENTS: